act-rules/act-rules.github.io/_drafts/SC3-1-1-html-lang-valid.md

 ## Accessibility Support

-This rule is only applicable in a scenario where assistive technologies are inconsistent about how they determine the language of the page.
+There are known combinations of a popular operating system with browsers and assistive technologies that do not support the `lang` and `xml:lang` attributes.

 ## Background